 Ed Dixon, Group COO and Managing Director, Sannam S4

-“The budget has made critical announcements for the farms and farmers through solarisation of farms, rationalisation of fertilisers usage, enhancing block and village-level storage capacities, enhancing cold supply chains for far-flung areas, expanding integrated farming systems based approaches and integrating e-NAM with negotiable warehousing receipts (NWR).
+“The budget has made critical announcements for the farms and farmers through solarisation of farms, rationalisation of fertilisers usage, enhancing block and village-level storage capacities, enhancing cold supply chains for far-flung areas, expanding integrated farming systems-based approaches and integrating e-NAM with negotiable warehousing receipts (NWR).
 The budget intends to expand the scope of fishery sector, reduce disease burden in small ruminants to benefit the small and marginal households and double milk processing capacity by 2025.
-Also, expanding the SHG movement and assigning them responsibility for local food storage and security could play a critical role in doubling incomes for farmer and landless households, while ensuring food and nutrition security for all.
-Focussing on water in the 100 water stressed districts will be key towards farming-systems sustainability and ensuring success of village water supply schemes.
+Also, expanding the SHG movement and assigning them responsibility for local food storage and security could play a critical role in doubling incomes for the farmer and landless households while ensuring food and nutrition security for all.
+Focussing on the water in the 100 water-stressed districts will be key towards farming-systems sustainability and ensuring the success of village water supply schemes.
 It will be interesting to see how the government implements the strategies outlined in the budget document.”